 The body of Christ must be built up.
 Until we all attain unity of the faith, knowledge of Jesus, and become mature according to the stature of the fullness of Christ.

 All of us.

-In order to achieve this, Jesus himself gave us leadership for the equipping of the saints and the building up of the body.
-The apostles and prophets laid the foundation, with Christ himself as the corner stone (see Eph 2:19-3:13).
-We have this foundation through the traditions of the Apostles and the inspired word of God (i.e., the Bible).
+In order to achieve this, Jesus gave us leadership.
+For the equipping of the saints.
+And the building up of the body.
+The apostles and prophets laid the foundation, with Christ as the corner stone (see Ephesians 2:19-3:13).
+We have this foundation through the traditions of the Apostles and the inspired Word of God (i.e., the Bible).

 The apostolic and prophetic foundation only needed to be laid once (Jude 1:3; 2 Pet 3:2).
 Christ only needed to be sacrificed once (see Hebrews).

-The on-going work of the church and the on-going equipping of Christians is to be governed by a plurality of elders, with both specialized functions of the evangelist and the pastor/teacher being necessary for proper discipleship, growth, and maturity.
-That's not my opinion or my design.
+The on-going work of the church and the on-going equipping of Christians is to be governed by a plurality of elders.
+With both specialized functions of the evangelist and the pastor/teacher being necessary for proper discipleship, growth, and maturity of the body.
+That's not my opinion.
+It's not my design.
 This is what Christ gave for His church.

-That is, these gifts Christ gave to His church are required if we want to no longer be children, tossed here and there by waves and carried about by every wind of doctrine by the trickery of men and deceitful schemes.
-Go back and re-read Ephesians 4:14 - this happens as a result of recognizing Christ's gift and allowing them to serve the body by equipping the saints.
+These gifts Christ gave to His church are required if we want to no longer be children, tossed here and there by waves and carried about by every wind of doctrine by the trickery of men and deceitful schemes.
+Go back and re-read Ephesians 4:14.
+This growth happens as a result of recognizing Christ's gift.
+Allowing them to serve the body by equipping the saints.

 It doesn't happen by accident.